Should You Be Drinking Water Before Bed?

 Avoids Dehydration

 Drinking water is a great means of keeping from dehydration.
-Yet, did you realize that a great many people wake up feeling dehydrated each morning?
+Yet, did you realize many people wake up dehydrated each morning?
 This is because you go eight or so hours without consuming any liquids at all.
 During that time, your body keeps on working while you rest.
-This means you keep on losing liquids, especially from perspiring on warm evenings.
+This means you keep losing liquids, especially from perspiring on warm evenings.

 Stops Feelings of Hunger

-Many people think that it's difficult to fall asleep when they feel hungry.
-This normally happens if you eat dinner a decent few hours before going to sleep.
-As prescribed to not eat before bed, falling asleep hungry might be something you need to manage.
+Many people think it's difficult to fall asleep when hungry.
+This normally happens if you eat dinner a few hours before sleeping.
+As prescribed, you should not eat before bed; you might need to manage falling asleep hungry.

 Burns Calories

-This is an extraordinary method to lose some extra weight and one more of the numerous positive health benefits water gives.
+This is an extraordinary method to lose extra weight and one more of water's numerous positive health benefits.
 Drink more water before bed and watch those extra calories vanish!

 Natural Cleanser

 Water is, obviously, a natural cleanser.
-Having a cup of water before bed energizes the body for the additional time it has for the moment to cleanse your system of toxins.
+Having a cup of water before bed energizes the body for the additional time it has to cleanse your system of toxins.
 That has accumulated during the day.
 Your digestive system, just as your skin and muscles, will benefit.

 Overnight Detox